Nungi

-Nungi is a neighbourhood in the Maheshtala of the South 24 Parganas district in the Indian state of West Bengal.
-It is a part of the area covered by the Kolkata Metropolitan Development Authority (KMDA).
+Nungi is a neighbourhood in Maheshtala of the South 24 Parganas district in the Indian state of West Bengal.
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Geography

 Area overview

 Alipore Sadar subdivision is the most urbanized part of the South 24 Parganas district.
 59.85% of the population lives in the urban areas and 40.15% lives in the rural areas.
 In the northern portion of the subdivision (shown in the map alongside) there are 21 census towns.
 The entire district is situated in the Ganges Delta and the subdivision, on the east bank of the Hooghly River, is an alluvial stretch, with industrial development.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Location

 Nungi is located at 22.4973°N 88.2214°E. It has an average elevation of 9 m.